chris-belcher/electrum-personal-server/README.md

 (which start with xpub/ypub/zpub) can be found in the Electrum client menu `Wallet` -> `Information`.

-* Run `./server.py` on Linux or double-click `run-server.bat` on Windows.
+* Install Electrum Personal Server in your home directory with `pip3 install --user .`.
+On Linux the scripts (`electrum-personal-server` and `electrum-personal-server-rescan`) will be installed in `~/.local/bin`.

+* Run `electrum-personal-server -c /path/to/config.cfg` to start Electrum Personal Server.
 The first time the server is run it will import all configured addresses as watch-only into the Bitcoin node, and then exit.
-If the wallets contain historical transactions you can use the rescan script (`./rescan-script.py` or `rescan-script.bat`) to make them appear.
+  If the wallets contain historical transactions you can use the rescan script (`electrum-personal-server-rescan -c /path/to/config.cfg`) to make them appear.

 * Run the server again which will start Electrum Personal Server.
 Tell Electrum wallet to connect to it in `Tools` -> `Server`.
 By default the server details